yannickseurin/yannickseurin.github.io/_pages/about.md

   caption: "Photo by [kazuend](https://unsplash.com/@kazuend) on [unsplash](https://unsplash.com)"
 ---

-I'm a cryptographer in the Innovation team at [Ledger](https://www.ledger.com), the leading manufacturer of hardware wallets.
+I'm a cryptographer in the Security team (the ["Donjon"](https://donjon.ledger.com/)) at [Ledger](https://www.ledger.com), the leading manufacturer of hardware wallets.
 Previously, I have worked in the cryptography lab at [ANSSI](https://www.ssi.gouv.fr/en/) and at Orange Labs.
 I hold a Ph.D. in Computer Science from the University of Versailles Saint-Quentin-en-Yvelines supervised by [Jacques Patarin](https://scholar.google.fr/citations?user=axWl0AUAAAAJ&hl=fr) and [Henri Gilbert](https://scholar.google.com/citations?user=pp6zvKQAAAAJ&hl=fr).